yezyilomo/django-restql/docs/querying_data.md

 ### query kwarg
 **Django RESTQL** allows you to query fields by using `query` kwarg too, this is used if you don't want to get your query string from a request parameter, in fact `DynamicFieldsMixin` can work independently without using request.
-So by using `query` kwarg if you have a serializers like
+So by using `query` kwarg if you have serializers like

 ```py
 from rest_framework import serializers